vjeranc/cmus-status-scrobbler/README.md

 * now playing request,
 * uses [MusicBrainz](https://musicbrainz.org) id if present,
 * handles pause status well and
-* is a standalone program (not a continuously running server).
+* is a short-lived program (not a continuously running server).

 ## Configuration